| Manufacturer: | Scratch |

 My design is called t' AEON.

-Stickin' with t' theme, t' Aeon burns a total o' 6 motors.
-It is clustered and staged, shiver me timbers, usin' 5 motors in t' booster and 1 in t' sustainer.
+Stickin' with t' theme, shiver me timbers, t' Aeon burns a total o' 6 motors.
+It is clustered and staged, usin' 5 motors in t' booster and 1 in t' sustainer.

 Sustainer:

 T' sustainer got a standard 24mm motor mount, makin' sure t' put t' aft centerin' rin' about 1" from t' end t' allow room for t' stagin' coupler.
+Avast!
 This motor mount is 4" long with an engine block in place allowin' it t' hold and Estes E size motor.

 Booster: